ci-ber/RA/README.md

 > *Alternatively you can use your own mid-axial brain T1w slices with our pre-trained weights or train from scratch on other anatomies and modalities.*

 > Move the datasets to the expected paths (listed in the data/splits csv files)
+>
+> Extract the middle axial slice and save as png images

 #### 6).
 Run the pipeline